amiriltd/hybrid-output-cache/README.md

 Prior to this, developers would have to invest in a [Redis Cache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output?view=aspnetcore-9.0#redis-cache) to provide consistent shared access between server nodes in a distributed architecture.
 The new HybridCache looks to bridge the gap between IMemoryCache and RedisCache.

+## Still In Preview Mode!
+> [!IMPORTANT]
+> This project is based on packages that are in evaluation therefore we will not be creating an official nuget package.
+> In the meantime, add a folder to your project and copy the three files in the repo: HybridOutputCacheOptionsSetup.cs, HybridOutputCacheStore.cs, and OutputHybridCacheServiceExtensions.cs
+> Other warnings from Microsoft:
+> [HybridCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid?view=aspnetcore-9.0) is currently still in preview but will be fully released after .NET 9.0 in a future minor release of .NET Extensions.

 ## Usage
 Add your IDistriubtedCache service:
   ```csharp